StartaleGroup/scs-aa-sdk/README.md

 [![License MIT](https://img.shields.io/badge/License-MIT-blue?&style=flat)](./LICENSE)

-# startale's scs-aa-sdk 🚀
+# Startale's scs-aa-sdk 🚀
-## This is alpha version to support early development and hackathons on test network of Soneium.
+## This is an early version distributed with launch of Account abstraction product.

 Toolkit for building decentralized applications (dApps) with **ERC4337 Account Abstraction** and **Smart Accounts**.